-Not only can it stream 4K Ultra HD content from services like Netflix or Amazon Instant Video, but the console also supports 4K Ultra HD Blu-ray playback.
+Not only can it stream 4K Ultra HD content from Netflix and other online services, but the console also supports 4K Ultra HD Blu-ray playback.
 This is a big deal for more than one reason, but predominantly because, for those currently in the market for a decent Ultra HD Blu-ray player, you’ll struggle to find one as competitively priced.

 Not only are you getting a great gaming console, you’re also getting a 4K Blu-ray player for less than those from the likes of a Samsung or Panasonic.

-HDR capabilities also mean that your games will look better too.
+HDR capabilities also mean that supported games can look better too.
 Darks will be much darker thanks to the higher contrast ratio.
-Although it doesn’t support 4K native gaming yet, it is capable of 4K upscaling, so games should look better on a 4K TV regardless.
+Although it doesn’t support 4K native gaming, it is capable of 4K upscaling, so games should look better on a 4K TV regardless.